A Band of Angels

-A Band Of Angels were a mid-1960s English pop group, featuring Mike d'Abo (vocals, various instruments), John Edward Baker (lead guitar), John Christian Gaydon (vocals, rhythm guitar), Andrew Charles Malcolm Glyn Petre (drums), David Robert Wilkinson (bass guitar).
+A Band of Angels were a mid-1960s English pop group, featuring Mike d'Abo (vocals, various instruments), John Edward Baker (lead guitar), John Christian Gaydon (vocals, rhythm guitar), Andrew Charles Malcolm Glyn Petre (drums), and David Robert Wilkinson (bass guitar).
+The band formed at Harrow School in 1964, and were signed by United Artists Records the same year.
+They later moved across to Piccadilly Records and their final single release, "Invitation" became a Northern soul favourite in the 1970s.

+A Band of Angels disbanded in July 1966, when d'Abo left to front Manfred Mann, replacing Paul Jones who had left to go solo.

-Mike d'Abo went to Manfred Mann, while John Gaydon became a manager, involved with King Crimson, Julie Felix, Emerson, Lake & Palmer, T. Rex and Roxy Music in partnership with A Band of Angels former road manager David Enthoven.
+John Gaydon became a manager, involved with King Crimson, Julie Felix, Emerson, Lake & Palmer, T. Rex and Roxy Music in partnership with A Band of Angels former road manager David Enthoven.
 They later co-founded E.G. Records.

 Andrew Petre joined a group called Timebox in the period September 1966 until August 1967.
+John Gaydon (born 1942) died in May 2016, aged 74.